Let’s talk about the punani tsunami

 For physical comfort

-- Light some candles around your room, lay down a towel or mink, have massage oil and lube handy, and any toys you would like to use eg. Missy Mini, a dildo, etc..
+- Light some candles around your room, lay down a towel or mink, have massage oil and lube handy, and any toys you would like to use eg. Missy, a dildo, etc..

 Try a comfortable position